 Improve Power Usage Effectiveness (PUE) at Our Data Centers

-Energy consumption at data centers is increasing due to the spread and growth of cloud computing, and society is paying greater attention to the environmental performance of data centers.
+Energy consumption in data centers is on the rise, due to factors such as the spread of cloud computing, and society is paying greater attention to the environmental performance of data centers.

-Data centers account for 25% of the CO2 emissions (FY 2018) for each business in the Fujitsu Group, and the annual rate of increase for CO2 emissions at our 34 main data centers in Japan and around the world has been around 2.0% over the five years from FY 2013 until FY 2018.
-Since data center CO2 emissions are expected to continue increasing along with the growth of cloud business, it is the social responsibility of the Fujitsu Group to work toward having environmentally-friendly data centers.
-At the same time, it has also become an important topic to look at from a long-term perspective in terms of enhancing our business infrastructure.
+Data centers account for approximately 40% of the CO2 emissions (FY 2020) for each business in the Fujitsu Group.
+Since data center CO2 emissions are expected to continue increasing along with the expansion of digitalization, the Fujitsu Group has a social responsibility to promote environmentally friendly data centers.
+At the same time, in terms of enhancing our business infrastructure, it has also become an important topic that we should work on from a long-term perspective.

 An index for power usage effectiveness at data centers.
 Expresses overall power consumption at data centers as a value divided by the power consumption of servers and other ICT devices.
 The closer the number is to 1.0, the greater the efficiency.